- When Words Collide, Calgary, August 16-18, 202

 - Dialogue: interweaving action, description and thoughts to show setting and character while forwarding meaningful dialogue and furthering plot

-The fee schedule for school visits is $200 per appearance; planning sessions with teachers are free.
+The fee schedule for school visits is $200 per half-day; planning sessions with teachers are free.

-- M. Veronese, Chaparral School, Calgary: “Thank you again for today and ALL of the sessions you planned and worked through with my class.
+From M. Veronese, teacher at Chaparral School in Calgary: “Thank you again for today and ALL of the sessions you planned and worked through with my class.
 The students are so motivated.
 You really have a talent inspiring young writers.”